DDS Fall (DENF)

 DENF 2703 Oral & Maxillofacial Radiology II (1 Credit)

 This course introduces students to the advanced aspects of oral and maxillofacial radiology.
 The radiographic examination plays an integral role in the diagnostic process in dentistry.
 The practitioner uses radiographic images to diagnose those structures which cannot be seen during the clinical evaluation.
-The dentist must therefore possess a sound knowledge of radiographic principles and be highly proficient in certain extraoral techniques to complement their overall diagnostic skills.
 0-100 (DENT) Begin 2001D

 DENF 2705 Pathobiology (6 Credits)